wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 Where is Wazuh Cloud Service hosted?
 ------------------------------------

 In AWS.
 This allows us to provide a quality service guaranteed by Amazon Web Services.
-We include regions such as  US east, US west, Europe or Asia Pacific.
+We include regions such as:

+- US east (N. Virginia, Ohio)

+- US west (Oregon)

+- Europe (London, Frankfurt)

+- Asia Pacific (Singapore).

 What is a tier?
 ---------------